 Unlike other syndicates, you will receive the share of the prize money you are entitled to if your horse is placed or wins.
 For example, if you own a 5% share, you receive 5% of any owners’ prize money won.
 ‘Gross’ prize money (which you will see at the top of race cards on the Racing Post website), includes all prize money distributed between owners, trainers and jockeys.
 The ‘owner’s percentage’ is about 78% for a win and then ranges from 83-87% for a place depending on the placed position.
 Please note MPR charge 5% commission on the gross prize money earned.
 Payment is usually made after the end of the season i.e. November/ December for both Flat and National Hunt horses

 HOW DO I RECEIVE PAYMENTS?

-Owners statements are prepared annually in November, summarising every owners financial account.
-If an account includes the proceeds of sold horses via sales houses then payments are sent after the sales proceeds have been received, which can take a minimum of 6 weeks to be sent out to us and clear
+Owners statements are prepared annually in December, summarising every owners financial account.
+If an account includes the proceeds of sold horses via sales houses then payments are sent after the sales proceeds have been received, which can take a minimum of 6 weeks to be sent out to us and clear.

 DO I PAY VAT?

 No. Owners payments to MPR don't include VAT.
 MPR cover any VAT payments on behalf of owners and then reclaim it if applicable.